top of page

 Rather, this provision is a clever attempt by wealthy out-of-staters to immediately cut property taxes for very high value properties, and yet, it will be everyday Montana homeowners who benefit the least and will feel the impacts of cuts in essential local government services.

-CI-134 alters the state constitution and would create chaos in how Montana’s property tax system would operate.
+1. CI-134 alters the state constitution and would create chaos in how Montana’s property tax system would operate.

 CI-134 was initially drafted to cap local government budgets to not exceed a 2 percent increase each year, but the initiative language was revised to cap property taxes on a parcel-by-parcel level.

 CI-134 purports to exempt public school levies, but it is not clear how schools will be impacted.
 CI-134 would essentially create two entirely separate property tax systems: one for schools and the state, and one for local governments.
 It is possible schools would continue to set their budgets and levy mills on property owners to reach that budget.
 However, for a local government, their budget, the millage system, and even the actual value of property become irrelevant for how local governments will impose property taxes.
-Even if the overall value of certain property, including large corporate centrally-assessed property, goes up or down, the local government is precluded from shifting property tax responsibility based on value of property, because they are limited for each parcel to 2 percent.
+Even if the overall value of certain real property, including some large corporate centrally-assessed property, goes up or down, the local government is precluded from shifting property tax responsibility based on value of property, because they are limited for each parcel to 2 percent.
 CI-134 essentially disconnects the property tax system from property value for local governments, and it is hard to square how this will system will operate in tandem with property tax system for local schools.

 While it claims to exempt public school levies, it is improbable that this level of reworking the entire property tax system wouldn’t impact school districts to some extent.
 Furthermore, the Legislature will be faced with the immediate cut of nearly $200 million to local public services, putting even greater pressure on the state to cover essential services while also meeting the needs of public schools.